-For 2017, certain significant items primarily includes: (i) charges related to our operational efficiency initiative and supply network strategy initiative of \$20 million; (ii) Zoetis stand-up costs of \$3 million; (iii) employee termination costs in Europe of \$4 million, (iv) income related to a commercial settlement in Mexico recorded in 2014 and 2016 of \$5 million; and (iv) charges of \$3 million associated with changes to our operating model.
+(e) For 2017, certain significant items primarily includes: (i) charges related to our operational efficiency initiative and supply network strategy of \$20 million; (ii) Zoetis stand-up costs of \$3 million; (iii) employee termination costs in Europe of \$4 million; (iv) income related to an insurance recovery from commercial settlements in Mexico recorded in 2014 and 2016 of \$5 million; and (v) charges of \$3 million associated with changes to our operating model.
+Stand-up costs include certain nonrecurring costs related to becoming an independent public company, such as new branding (including changes to the manufacturing process for required new packaging), the creation of standalone systems and infrastructure, site separation, and certain legal registration and patent assignment costs.